Techniques

 Step 1: Choose an Empty Cell

 Start with any empty cell in the puzzle.
+It's most efficient to work systematically, checking rows, columns, or boxes in order.

 Step 2: Check the Row

 Look at the row containing the cell and note which numbers 1-9 are already present.
+Eliminate these numbers from consideration.

 Step 3: Check the Column

 Look at the column containing the cell and note which numbers 1-9 are already present.
+Further eliminate these numbers.

 Step 4: Check the 3×3 Box

 Look at the 3×3 box containing the cell and note which numbers 1-9 are already present.
+This is the final elimination step.

-Step 5: Find the Missing Number
+Step 5: Identify the Single Candidate

 If only one number is missing from all three units (row, column, box), that number must go in the cell.
+Place it immediately and continue solving.

-Example: Finding a Single Candidate
+Example 1: Finding a Single Candidate

 In this example, let's look at the empty cell in row 1, column 3.
 The row contains: 5, 3, 7.
 The column contains: 6, 9, 8, 4, 7, 6, 2, 4.
 The box contains: 5, 3, 6, 9, 8.
 The missing number is 1, so 1 must go in this cell.